finos/morphir/docs/DevKit/ReadMe.md

 # Morphir DevKit

+> Note: Development of the DevKit is a work in progress.
+More mature offerings are available at language specific repos like: finos/morphir-elm and finos/morphir-scala.

 The Morphir DevKit is a collection of tools and libraries that help you work with Morphir models.
 The DevKit includes:

 - [CDKs](cdk/ReadMe.md) - **Morphir Code Model Development Kits** In the context of Morphir, CDKs are libraries which provide a programming language specific representation of the Morphir code model.
 This allows you to work with Morphir models in your favorite programming language.